dgerstel/dgerstel.github.io/about.md

 Currently, I'm based in Marseille, France.
 Welcome to my personal blog about data science :-)

+I am a freelance data scientist.
+I help French companies (mostly e-commerce) make sense out of data.
+From databases to machine learning, from prototypes to Web Apps/API's on cloud.
+I have worked professionally using:
+- Databases (SQL)
+- Python (Object-Oriented)
+- Machine Learning
+- Django and Flask
+- Cloud (AWS)

-I was just awarded a PhD in particle physics.
+Last year I was awarded a PhD in particle physics.
 For the thesis, I performed a challenging data analysis testing "Lepton Flavour Universality" at the LHCb experiment at CERN.
 My major responsibilities required the following skills:
 - Python and Shell (Bash) programming
 - Machine Learning (Boosted Decision Trees, XGBoost)